Elko commissioners advance Jackpot pot ordinance to next stage

 “Industry isn’t just waiting to move into Jackpot,” he said.

-Eklund said with the closure of Barton’s Club 93 and layoffs at Cactus Pete’s Resort Casino, Jackpot has lost “a tremendous amount of jobs.”
+Eklund said with the layoffs at Cactus Pete’s Resort Casino, Jackpot has lost “a tremendous amount of jobs.”

 Eklund said he would like to hear what Elko County Sheriff Aitor Narvaiza had to say about the matter.